Efficient, Direct, and Restricted Black-Box Graph Evasion Attacks to Any-Layer Graph Neural Networks via Influence Function: Background and Problem Definition

 } where $\tilde{\mathbf{h}}_v^{(K)}$ is $v$'s representation on the perturbed graph $\tilde{G}$.

 A target node is called a success to attack the GNN model if the value of the attack's objective function is larger than 0, under the attack budget.
-Note that Equation (\ref{eqn:attack}) is a binary optimization problem and is challenging to solve in practice. \cite{zugner2018adversarial} proposed an optimization-based attack method, called Nettack, against two-layer GCN.
+Note that Equation (\ref{eqn:attack}) is a binary optimization problem and is challenging to solve in practice. \citet{zugner2018adversarial} proposed an optimization-based attack method, called Nettack, against two-layer GCN.
 Specifically, Nettack attacked a substitute GNN model (actually SGC) that removed the ReLU activation function in GCN.
 Nettack has achieved state-of-the-art attack performance.
-However, it is inefficient and can only attack two-layer GCN/SGC.
+However, it is inefficient as it involves dense matrix multiplication (i.e., model parameters multiply node features); it also needs to know model parameters $\Theta^*$, and can only attack two-layer GNNs.